10 Website Footer Examples and What You Should Have In Yours

 What they’re doing well: Amanda’s website mainly promotes her other social media profiles.

-But on the footer, her newsletter sign-up form takes up the most space.
 The tagline, “Join #TEAMCERNY,” provides a sense of community that can convince visitors to fill out the form and sign up to get “personal messages and updates” from Amanda.
+Underneath the form are social media icons that link to Amanda’s social profiles, where visitors can get more of her content.

 Takeaway: As you promote your newsletter on your website footer, try to create a hashtag or slogan that’ll cultivate a sense of community amongst your audience.